If you’re planning a weekend in Galway, then the guide below is just for you.

+The whole place looks like something plucked straight from a fairytale.
 When I visited here last, I literally just walked along the edge of the lake and took it all in from afar.

 It’s small, has a buzzy atmosphere from all of the tourists and locals milling about the place and the views out over the Killary Fjord are nothing short of sensational.

 Any time I’m here I nip into the little café that’s attached to the gift shop right across from the big parking area (you literally can’t miss it).